ToshioCP/Gobject-tutorial/src/sec8.src.md

 t_str_set_string (T_STR (ns), "123.456");
 ```

-TNumStr extends the function of `t_str_set_string`.
-It sets not only a string but also its type for a TNumStr instance.
+TNumStr extends the function `t_str_set_string` and it sets not only a string but also the type for a TNumStr instance.

 ```c
 int t;